 Pre COVID-19, the GoodWood team made beautiful, handcrafted furnishings for commercial businesses.
 But the pandemic changed everything in a flash, causing GoodWood to completely pivot their everyday operations to build something else: face shields.
 From taking big financial risks to keeping everything locally-sourced and staying true to their sustainability mantra, GoodWood has successfully made over 30,000 FDA approved face shields for healthcare professionals — with a hefty goal of reaching 50,000 face shields per week (!) once they expand to a bigger manufacturing spot.
 Until this environmentally-conscious business can return to making nifty things with wood, they remain good stewards of their materials while supplying this high-demand product to those on the healthcare frontlines.

-The world of production is opening back up.
+The world of marketing video production services is opening back up.
 As you can see in these films there are a wide range of ways that you can still make really effective videos safely.
-If you have a project that you would like to discuss, drop us some details here and one of our experienced producers give you a call straight back.
+If you have a project that you would like to discuss, drop us some details here and one of our experienced producers will give you a call straight back.